kmui2/Struggle-in-the-Aquarium-3/README.md

-# Struggle-in-the-Aquarium-2
+# Struggle-in-the-Aquarium

 Battle against starfish.

-Can be played here: https://kmui2.github.io/Struggle-in-the-Aquarium-2/
+Can be played here: https://kmui2.github.io/Struggle-in-the-Aquarium-3/

 ## How to Play: